samkik579/Multi-RoomChatServer/Group/README.md

 457601

-NOTE: When you clone the module folder, before doing NPM install please cd into the Group folder, which is a folder within the module folder you will clone.
+***NOTE: When you clone the module folder, before doing NPM install please cd into the Group folder, which is a folder within the module folder you will clone.
 Once you have entered the group folder you may do NPM install.

+***NOTE: When things happen such as private message, or kick, or ban - all of these are working properly.
+However, the person who does the kick/ban/dm is not getting a message that this occured, but for the person who is getting kicked/banned/dm it is fully working.
+So our functionalities are fully orking its just that the person who does the action isnt being notified they were successful.

 Creative Portion: